 If it is not safe or possible to remain within your vehicle, motorists and passengers are encouraged to evaluate the situation around them to determine an opportune time to exit the vehicle.
 When exiting the vehicle, move quickly away from the roadway and behind an embankment, traffic barrier or guardrail and, if possible, to higher ground.
 Face oncoming traffic and remain alert in the event a vehicle veers into your path.
 Do not stand near the vehicle.
 If you smell smoke or see fire, always consider your personal safety first before crossing any lanes of traffic.

 If You are Stranded in the Travel Lanes

 If you are stranded in the travel portion of a roadway, it is important to activate your warning lights, contact emergency services and then assess the situation if you should leave your vehicle for a safe location away from the highway.
 However, it is important to remember that crossing even one lane of a highway on foot can be extremely dangerous.

 MOVE OVER OR SLOW DOWN

-In Maryland, it is a state law to MOVE OVER for emergency responders.
+In Maryland, it is a state law to MOVE OVER for emergency, law enforcement, tow truck, utility, and transportation vehicles.
 If you are unable to move over, slow down while passing.